 1807 – The first successful steamboat operation got commenced by Robert Fulton.
 His boat was called the Clermont.
 This was yet another moment that showed how mechanical means could help humanity.

-1825 – The Erie Canal was completed.
+1825 – Completed was the Erie Canal.
 It opened up a navigable water route from the Great Lakes to New York City and the Atlantic Ocean.
 It greatly enhanced the development of New York and by extension, the United States.

 1831 – Cyrus McCormick invented the mechanical reaper.